Killing of Nixzmary Brown: Immediate aftermath

 By March 2008, the ACS had launched a $1M recruitment drive for new child welfare caseworkers.
 It was reported that the agency was getting many applications, but retention of caseworkers was a great problem.
 It was further reported that in 2007, 17 percent of the city's caseworkers had quit.
 The pay for the position was reported as starting at $39,000.
-Videos and other illustrations of the difficulty of the position are being used in the recruitment process.
+Videos and other illustrations of the difficulty of the position are currently being used in the recruitment process.

-New York Post columnist Andrea Peyser compared Nixzmary Brown to another young girl who was murdered several years prior in 1996, Justina Morales.
-In that case, both the mother, Denise Solero, and her boyfriend "decided the girl had to die because she resisted taking a bath."